The Future of

-A self-contained perpetual DEX engine that lives in one Solana account slab.
+A self-contained perpetual DEX engine that lives in a single Solana account slab.
 Built for low latency, high throughput, and maximum capital efficiency.

 Built Because Toly Wanted It